cmdr-nova/cmdr-nova.github.io/pages/second-life.md

 <p>I wanted to keep visiting, and make a home for myself there, you know?</p>

-<p>So, I got the wild idea to upgrade my Second Life membership, and rent a Homstead directly from Linden Labs, and rebuild it myself, in my own image.
+<p>So, I got the wild idea to upgrade my Second Life membership, and rent a Homestead directly from Linden Labs, and rebuild it myself, in my own image.
 Which I did!</p>

-<p>This lasted for about a year and 8 months, until inflation, and debt kind of made it not so fiscally responsible to maintain ... since Linden Labs charges over 100 USD a month in order to maintain a Homestead.
-And, for about two months, Neo Machina was completely gone (although, I tried a few different ways in order to resurrect it).</p>

-<p>But then, I got another wild idea.
-In order to avoid paying land barons, and in order to keep costs down, I decided to go and buy a ton of Mainland space for myself, and then rebuild Neo Machina <i>that way</i></p>

-<p>And then, voila, my city returned!
-Neo Machina now stands at Auriga, directly next to protected roadways.</p>

-<p>You can visit Neo Machina, <a href="http://maps.secondlife.com/secondlife/Auriga/150/185/68" target="_blank">here</a>.</p>
+<p>You can visit Neo Machina, <a href="http://maps.secondlife.com/secondlife/Neo%20Machina/87/116/23" target="_blank">here</a>.</p>

 <img src="/img/revosa/nm.png">
--->